nycksw/ocd/README.md

 The main alias you need: `alias ocd='git --git-dir=$HOME/.ocd --work-tree=$HOME'`

-Here are a few others you might find handy:
+Here are a few other shortcuts you might find handy:

 ```
 # Set Git remote repo for dotfiles.